ewoldan/Spotify-Listening-Trends/README.md

 ## Tableau Dashboard

-The Tableau dashboard consists of two pages: the first shows high‐level trends (top artists, genre distribution, and chart position vs. duration) with a global filter at the top to slice by date, genre, artist, or chart range.
-On the second page, you’ll find a detailed table of all 100 tracks—each with a clickable Spotify URL—and a “Top Song” spotlight link at the bottom for instant playback.
+The Tableau dashboard consists of two pages:
+- **the first** shows high‐level trends (top artists, genre distribution, and chart position vs. duration) with a global filter at the top to slice by date, genre, artist, or chart range
+- on **the second page**, you’ll find a detailed table of all 100 tracks—each with a clickable Spotify URL—and a “Top Song” spotlight link at the bottom for instant playback.

 **Open the full dashboard:**
 [Spotify Hot 100 Tableau Dashboard](https://public.tableau.com/app/profile/emilia.woldan6280/viz/Spotify-Hot-100/Dash-Main-Page)